Best Noise Cancelling Headphones of 2020

 Beats Solo Pro

 Besides the high price tag, the only downside to the Solo Pro is the fit.
 The tight seal that allows the noise cancellation to work so well is only possible because the headband exerts a considerable amount of clamping force against the ears.
 That force generally isn't uncomfortable for short periods, but it can get quite annoying after an hour or two.
-However, these can still excel for subway commutes, just don't expect to wear them all day once you get to the office.
+However, these can still excel for shorter bus or subway commutes, just don't expect to be comfortable wearing them all day once you get to the office.

 Read review: Beats Solo Pro